 All communities and individuals have a responsibility to help detect and prevent; authorities urge us to take security into our everyday thinking, by being aware of our surroundings and reporting suspicious or unusual behaviour.

 Whilst on the surface it may appear that other than security hardening there are few options available to occupants, the reality is that significant guidance and teaching are available which can considerably enhance both the likelihood and consequences of a threat incident; be it an active armed offender in a crowded place or corporate environment.
 The lack of knowledge and preparedness in the current threat environment is increasingly being recognised by the business community, who are seeking to improve the resilience, knowledge and education in building lockdown procedures as well as individual safety training in the practice of Escape-Hide-Tell.

 Employers have a duty of care to ensure all staff have the understanding and ability to practically apply active threat preparedness and responsiveness in the workplace.
 First 5 Minutes is positioned at the forefront of knowledge sharing and training in the threat environment.
-We support the ANZCTC Strategy for Protecting Crowded Places, as reflected in our updated training services.
+We support the ANZCTC Strategy for Protecting Crowded Places from Terrorism, as reflected in our updated training services.
 We never intend to alarm, but rather make people aware that they have options in the face of an impending threat.
 In the same manner that we don't expect to be involved in a car accident when we put on our seatbelt, we do so in preparation of the unexpected.
 The absorption of the touch points in our threat training is to serve the same purpose.
 Contacts us today, to learn more about our solutions.

 The reality is, it will not always be possible to prevent attacks occurring, so we all need to strengthen our preparedness to help reduce both the likelihood and consequences of such an attack.<< BACK TO NEWS